miso-lims/miso-lims/docs/user_manual/boxes.md

 section: 15
 ---

-A Box represents a physical box or plate and can be used to track where an item is stored.
+A Box represents a physical storage container with defined positions, and can be used to track where samples, libraries, dilutions, and/or pools are stored.
 There are several important box properties:
   * Box size: the number of rows and columns in the box.
+See [Type Data](type_data.html#box_sizes) for more information.
     * The `scannable` property of a box is also stored in the box size.
 A box is scannable if it can be read by a bulk barcode scanner.
-    * New box sizes must be added by MISO administrators.
   * Box use: what the box items will be used for.
 Values can include "DNA", "RNA", "Library", "Slide", "Sequencing", "Storage", and more.
+See [Type Data](type_data.html#box_uses) for more information.
     * The [Boxes List](#boxes-list) page contains separate tabs for each box use.
-    * New box uses must be added by MISO administrators.
   * Location: a user-provided description of where the box is kept.
   * Freezer location: boxes can be stored in [freezers](freezers_and_rooms.html) in order to precisely track their locations.